Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Karoline/_index.md

 education:
   courses:
-  - course: PhD - Bayesian Network Psychometrics
+  - course: PhD - Network psychometrics and its applications on addiction and depression
     institution: Centre for Urban Mental Health, University of Amsterdam, The Netherlands; Amsterdam UMC, The Netherlands;
     year: 2020 - present
   - course: MSc - Research Master Psychology